Knotx/knotx/documentation/src/main/wiki/FallbackHandling.md

   <p class="error">error</p>
 </knotx:fallback>
 ```

 ### Global blank fallback
-to apply BLANK fallback to all snippets by default configure `defaultFallback` attribute within `snippetOptions` -
+To apply `BLANK` fallback to all snippets by default, configure `defaultFallback` attribute within `snippetOptions` -
 apply these to both Splitter and FragmentAssembler.
 ```
   snippetOptions {